 Veterans Education Success provides:

-- Non-partisan research on issues of concern to student veterans, including veteran student outcomes and student debt levels.
+- Research: Non-partisan research on issues of concern to student veterans, including veteran student outcomes and student debt levels.

 In the course of a two-year U.S. Senate Committee investigation into for-profit colleges, Senate staff uncovered a scam: Some predatory for-profit colleges were targeting veterans and servicemembers with aggressive, deceptive, and sometimes fraudulent recruiting in order to get access to the lucrative GI Bill and Defense Department Tuition Assistance.